 A toddler’s sense of wonder is something to behold and appreciate.
 We understand that toddlers learn by doing, therefore, we provide ample time for intentional free-play.
 Teachers observe the children so that they can provide materials and activities that meet the interests and needs of the children in their classroom.
 We work with the children to become more independent and help develop their sense of pride and self-confidence as they accomplish new tasks on their own.

 Learning to communicate is also an exciting, albeit sometimes frustrating milestone for very young children, so we support them through the use of baby sign language.
 It’s so gratifying to see how quickly little ones pick up on signing, resulting in productive communication not only between your child and their teacher but also between your child and her classmates!
 We find teachable moments throughout our day.
-These moments may happen while children listen to the birds outside, feel smooth, slippery textures in the sensory table, or sit on a teacher’s lap and leisurely investigate the many dimensions of Dr. Seuss.
+These moments may happen while children listen to the birds outside, feel smooth, slippery textures in the sensory table, or sit on a teacher’s lap and leisurely investigate the many dimensions of Sandra Boynton.